Bree Condon

 Bree Condon is an American fashion model and actress.

 Early life

 Bree Condon was adopted on July 7, 1986 and grew up in Newport Beach, California.
-She has 13 siblings, of whom 11 are adopted from all over the world.
 She graduated from Corona Del Mar High School in Newport Beach in 2004.
 After high school, she studied Acting at the Lost Studio by Cinda Jackson and joined the Alumni Theater Company.
 As part of the theater company, Condon played Hillary in the production "Masterpieces" by British playwright Sarah Daniels.
 She has defined playing Hillary as a "turning point" in her acting career, saying: "I took a leap straight into what I wanted but also feared, and I conquered what I knew I could.
 If I hadn’t taken the chance and stepped onto that stage night after night, and felt that flying feeling under those bright lights, I may not be where I am today."

 Career

 Modeling

 Condon has modeled for numerous major brands such as Guess, Frederick's of Hollywood, JC Penney, OPI, Smet, True Religion Jeans, Venus Swimwear, Silvian Heachand, Morellato and George Marciano.
 She has graced the magazine covers of Mexico's Vanidades, Argentina's Para ti, US' Brentwood, Ocean Drive, Santa Barbara Magazine and Vegas Essential.
 She has also been featured in Maxim magazine's swimsuit issue.
 In 2014, she appeared as a model in Agent Provocateur's commercial, directed by Penélope Cruz.

 In 2006, she was the cover girl for a new remix version of the classic 1965 jazz album Whipped Cream & Other Delights by Herb Alpert & the Tijuana Brass.
 Condon wore a whipped cream bikini on the cover, echoing the famous shot of Dolores Erickson buried in a mound of cream on the 1965 cover.

 From 2008 to 2018 Bree Condon has been testimonial for Melluso, leading Italian shoes brand.
 In 2013 the Italian newspaper Il Corriere del Mezzogiorno run on Bree a feature with pictures by Gaetano Mansi.